-In 2011, Students Rebuild partnered with DoSomething.org and Architecture for Humanity to give students worldwide a way to support their Japanese peers affected by the massive earthquake and subsequent tsunami that struck Sendai.
-Students were asked to make paper cranes, mail them in and see their efforts matched by the Bezos Family Foundation ($2 for every crane to go towards rebuilding Japan.)
+In 2011, Students Rebuild partnered with DoSomething.org and Architecture for Humanity to give students worldwide a way to support their Japanese peers affected by the massive earthquake and tsunami that struck Sendai.
+We asked students to make origami paper cranes, mail them in and see their efforts matched by the Bezos Family Foundation; the foundation donated $2 for every crane to go towards rebuilding Japan.

-An initial goal of 100,000 student-made cranes was quickly surpassed, with over 2 million cranes created for the Challenge by teams from around the world.
-The Bezos Family Foundation’s matching efforts led to a total gift of $400,000, with another $100,000 donated by an anonymous gift.
+You quickly surpassed our initial goal of 100,000 student-made cranes which would mean a $200,000 donation.
+Incredibly, Challenge teams around the world made and mailed in two million cranes!
+The Bezos Family Foundation doubled their gift to $400,000, with another $100,000 donated by an anonymous gift.
 That made for a total of $500,000 for rebuilding Japan!

 In January 2012, a sculpture designed by students at the Tohoku University of Art & Design was unveiled in Japan’s Sendai Train Station.
-The sculpture was created from 100,000 student-made cranes, and highlighted a three-day public event called “Gift by Gift for a Better World,” featuring interactive workshops with several area schools.
-In the spirit of the challenge, the cranes are a permanent art installation in a youth facility being rebuilt by Architecture for Humanity in Japan.
+Art & design students created the sculpture from 100,000 student-made cranes.
+The sculpture highlighted a three-day public event called “Gift by Gift for a Better World,” which featured interactive workshops with several area schools.
+In the spirit of the Challenge, the cranes are a permanent art installation in a youth facility rebuilt by Architecture for Humanity in Japan.